Water Casting for the Weekend Jeweler

 Judy Larson's Water Casting for the Weekend Jeweler - , Metalwork, , melting scrap

-The crucible pour spout should be red, the same color as around the molten metal.
-If the pour spout is not hot enough, the metal will get hung up there and not pour properly.
+The crucible pour spout should be red, matching the color around the molten metal.

 Judy Larson's Water Casting for the Weekend Jeweler - , Metalwork, , make sure the crucible spout is hot